-Yes, those are problems, but they aren't the biggest mistake in goal setting.
+Those are problems, but they aren't the biggest goal-setting mistake.
 And, by the way, the same is true of planning.

-When you follow the THP process (THERE, HERE, PATH), you create the best structure for getting some done or creating something.
-And, before you work on HERE, make sure you have determine THERE.
-If you want to learn the whole THP process get course 1 - Value Right Results AND People.
+When you follow the THP process (THERE, HERE, PATH), you create the best structure for getting something done or creating something.
+And, before you work on HERE, please ensure you have determined THERE.
+If you want to learn the complete THP process, get course 1 - Value Right Results AND People.

 Biggest Mistake in Goal Setting

 So, what is the biggest mistake in goal setting?
 Here it is.

 The Biggest FLAW in most planning or goal setting happens when you are not CLEAR about HERE.
 You need clarification about your current reality, resources, problems, strengths, or opportunities.

 You may understand your basic situation, but have you taken the time to get extremely clear about it?
 Too often, you have assumptions about where you are rather than clear facts.
 It is like the difference between an editorial filled with opinions and some objective research based on factual evidence.

 You can look at your current reality in three ways, and only one is good.